CS2613-FA23/explorationactivity2-schotsuwCS1003/Overview.md

     pygame.display.update()
 pygame.quit()
 ```
 - Ex.
-Now, we have the background and the spaceship, let's move the space hip to the left and right but not exceed the set up screen.
+Now, we have the background and the spaceship, let's move the spaceship to the left and right but not exceed the set up screen.
 Add the following code into the spaceship class.
 ```
 def update(self):
         #set moevment speed